 Just imagine, this is a colossal amount of information many people can’t even comprehend.
 This is why ML could serve better in QA — it also creates test scenarios that are difficult to anticipate manually.

-Autonomous testing supports continuous integration and continuous deployment (CI/CD) pipelines by providing real-time testing and feedback.
+When comparing test automation vs autonomous testing, one of the biggest advantages of autonomous testing is its ability to support CI/CD pipelines with real-time testing and instant feedback.
 This accelerates the development cycle and enables faster delivery of high-quality software.

 The AI system can execute tests immediately upon code changes, providing instant feedback to developers.
 This rapid turnaround reduces the time spent in the testing phase and allows for more frequent releases.